pocoproject/poco/README.md

 To start using POCO, see the [Guided Tour](http://pocoproject.org/docs/00100-GuidedTour.html) and [Getting Started](http://pocoproject.org/docs/00200-GettingStarted.html) documents.

 ----
-POCO has an active user and contributing community, please visit our [web site](http://pocoproject.org), [forum](http://pocoproject.org/forum) and [blog](http://pocoproject.org/blog).
+POCO has an active user and contributing community, please visit our [web site](https://pocoproject.org), [forum](http://pocoproject.org/forum) and [blog](https://pocoproject.org/blog).
-Answers to POCO-related questions can also be found on [Stack Overflow](http://stackoverflow.com/questions/tagged/poco-libraries).
+Answers to POCO-related questions can also be found on [Stack Overflow](https://stackoverflow.com/questions/tagged/poco-libraries).

+Please see [CONTRIBUTING](CONTRIBUTING.md) for submitting contributions, bugs reports, feature requests or security issues.

 ----
 In regards to Boost, in spite of some functional overlapping,